kedacore/keda/tests/README.md

 test.before(t => {
     // this runs once before all tests.
     // do setup here. e.g:
-    //  - Create a namespace for your tests (using kubectl or kubernetes node-client)
+    //  - Create a namespace for your tests using the function createNamespace(namespace: string) available in helpers file
     //  - Create deployment (using kubectl or kubernetes node-client)
     //  - Setup event source (deploy redis, or configure azure storage, etc)
     //  - etc